JakesMD/2Delta/README.md

 **Turn off the power to the servos before uploading!**

 Uploading can interfere with the PWM signals and cause the servos to go crazy until the robot is destroyed.

+In future versions, I'll add an upload button, which will detach the servos before uploading.